-Minor exceedances in wastewater generated by some Company facilities over the limits prescribed in wastewater discharge permits or agreements with the municipalities have been registered in the past and some recent samplings.
-At such facilities, the Company has been implementing various measures to reduce wastewater at source and, at certain locations, is upgrading equipment to achieve compliance.
+Exceedances in wastewater generated by some Company facilities over the limits prescribed in wastewater discharge permits or agreements with the municipalities have been registered in the past and in some recent samplings, and an isolated wastewater overflow incident at one location occurred and was promptly addressed.
+At such facilities, the Company has been implementing various measures to reduce wastewater at source and, at certain locations, has upgraded or is upgrading equipment to achieve compliance and prevent future incidents.